ThatsUseful/MrChromeboxScripts/README.md

-Clone of the ChromeOS Firmware Utility script and Kodi E-Z Setup script adding support for GeminiLake Casta
+Clone of the ChromeOS Firmware Utility script and Kodi E-Z Setup script adding support for GeminiLake Casta [UEFI ONLY]

 For full details, please visit https://mrchromebox.tech